apache/yunikorn-core/README.md

 Here's [Performance Test Result](docs/evaluate-perf-function-with-Kubemark.md)

 #### Deployment model
 Yunikorn can be deployed as a K8s custom scheduler, and take over all POD scheduling.
-Or, YuniKorn can be deploy together with K8s default scheduler and take over subset of nodes.
+Community is actively working on [Co-existing with other K8s schedulers](https://issues.apache.org/jira/browse/YUNIKORN-16) to allow YuniKorn take over subset of the cluster nodes.

 #### Verified K8s versions